PaghdalDarshil/CS503/Week 10/readme.md

 ## Deliverables

 1. A brief introduction to Linux user namespaces (in your own words)
+  - Ans: - Linux user namespaces allow processes to run with different user and group IDs than they have on the host system.
+This means that a user can appear to have root privileges within a namespace while still being restricted as an unprivileged user outside of it.
+This is an important feature for containerization and security, as it enables process isolation without giving full root access.
+2. Answers to the following questions:
+   - How do user namespaces provide the illusion of having root privileges?
          - Ans: -
-3. Terminal outputs from each part of the lab
-4. Answers to the following questions:
-   - How do user namespaces provide the illusion of having root privileges?
    - What is the purpose of UID/GID mapping in user namespaces?
    - What limitations did you encounter when working with user namespaces?
    - How might user namespaces be used in container technology?